volnyvolnyvolny/agent_map/README.md

 in around of `10` ms, because of parallelization.

 Underneath it's a `GenServer` that holds a `Map`.
-When an `update/4`, `update!/4`, `get_and_update/4` or `cast/4` is first called for a key, a special temporary process called "worker" is spawned.
+When a state changing call is first made for a key (`update/4`, `update!/4`, `get_and_update/4`, …), a special temporary process called "worker" is spawned.
 All subsequent calls for that key will be forwarded to the message queue of this worker.
-This process respects the order of incoming new calls, executing them in a sequence, except for the `get/4` calls, which are processed as a parallel `Task`s.
-For each key, the degree of parallelization can be tweaked using the `max_processes/3` function.
+This process respects the order of incoming new calls, executing them in a sequence, except for `get/4` calls, which are processed as a parallel `Task`s.
+For each key, the degree of parallelization can be tweaked using `max_processes/3` function.
 The worker will die after about `10` ms of inactivity.

 The `AgentMap` supports multi-key calls — operations made on a group of keys.
 See `AgentMap.Multi`.